veronikayurchuk/paligemma-from-scratch/README.md

      ```

 For simplicity, during inference we typically process one image and text at a time, so padding tokens are not a concern.
-So for this case, the input is [1, seq_len, embed_dim].
+For the purpose of this tutorial, the input is [1, seq_len, embed_dim].

 ### Implementing Transformer Decoder